mikjee/catalyst-js/docs/reference/interceptors.md

 Supports cascading updates to the store.
 Can be chained together by registering multiple interceptors to the same part of the store.

+When called via a fragment, the interceptor will be un-registered when the fragment [dissolves](reference/fragments.md#dissolve).

 #### Syntax

 ```javascript